Code Submission

 • Programs run in the school labs may require C++ version 11 in which case the following command applies. g++ -std=c++11 -I ./ main.cpp functions.cpp myclass.cpp

 • If your program does not compile and run at the command line under Linux with g++ (without errors or warnings), it will incur a substantial grade penalty up to and including a grade of 0.
 This does not mean you must run Linux.
-This does mean code must conform to standard C/C++ GNU guidelines and not be OS dependant.
+This does mean code must conform to standard C/C++ GNU guidelines and not be OS dependent.
 "It compiles on my machine" or "it works on my machine," are not an acceptable answers to programs that do not compile and run under Linux.
 Errors when compiling or running at the command line versus compiling and running in an IDE will most commonly manifest when you only use the "run" command in a project IDE environment.
 Real world programs don't run in an IDE!
 Ensure your program compiles and runs outside the IDE as would any professional code (see below).
 Before submission you should always compile and run multiple times from the command line.
 This will be explained further in class.

 General statement on IDEs